Yasu3D/SlimeX-FDM/README.md

 # ⚠️ Battery Safety Warning
 - ***ALWAYS** separate the battery from the circuit boards to protect the battery from being poked by solder joints.
 Use a piece of craft foam or the provided 3d-printable battery-protector plastic card.*

-- *Don't use you have battery tolerance issues!*
+- *Don't use V1 if you have battery tolerance issues!*

 - *This case design is a **very** tight fit and may put a considerable amount of pressure on the battery if assembled incorrectly.*